Developer-Autodesk/forge.learning/docs/oauth/2legged/nodejs.md

 ## oauthtoken.js

 Create a `/server/oauthtoken.js` file.
-This file takes care of creating the express router to expose the endpoint.
+This file takes care of creating an express router to expose the endpoint.

 ```javascript
 'use strict';